FNNDSC/pl-lld_inference/README.rst

 * middle of the knee, slightly inferior to the intercondylar notch
 * bottom (or inferior) of the tibial bone (just inferior to the medial malleolus)

-For each inferred location of these three landmark in each leg, the plugin generates a heatmap image over the region.
-These are then superimposed onto the original image for comparison.
+For each inferred location of these three landmark in each leg, the plugin generates a heatmap image for that landmark.
+Thus, six separate images are created -- blank everywhere except for the heatmap.
+Taken all together, these six images are then superimposed onto the original image for comparison.
 In addition to output images, the plugin also generates a text file in `csv` format that describes the heatmap centroids in `(x, y)` coordinate pairs.

 Usage
 -----